Elder House of Welf: Origins

-Burgundian group
+Burgundian branch

 The older of the two groups was the Burgundian group.
 When the name first appeared in surviving documents, the family was already at the top of Francia society, with Welf, the first Count of Altdorf, the father-in-law of Emperor Louis the Pious (the son and heir of Charlemagne).
 He was mentioned in 819 as father of Empress Judith.
 The younger sons of the first count of Altdorf, Conrad and Rudolf accompanied their sister to the court of her husband, Louis the Pious, where their ambitious spirit maintained their hereditary rank, and where they shared the happy, as well as the adverse fortunes of that sister.
 When Judith was surprised and confined by her stepsons, her brothers were shaven as monks but claimed and obtained permission to stand beside the throne.
 Judith's sister Hemma (* 808 † 876) later married Judith's stepson Louis the German and became Queen of the Franks.

-Conrad had two sons: Conrad II, who succeeded him; and Hugh, from his church preferment, styled the Abbot.
+Conrad (the Elder) held several counties in Alamannia, including counties of Argengau and Linzgau, north of the Lake Constance, and later became Count of Paris.
+He had two sons: Conrad the Jounger (II) and Hugh, from his church preferment, styled the Abbot.
 He is traditionally given a third son, Welf I of the Swabian group.
+Conrad the Jounger became Count of Auxerre (c.
+858), and later recovered the Burgundian estates of his grand-uncle Otkarius, defeating Hucbert of Transjuran Burgundy (c.
+864).

-Conrad II succeeded his father as Count of Paris, and recovered the Burgundian estates of his grand-uncle Otkarius.
-He left an only son Rudolph who assumed the royal crown at the abbey of St Maurice en Valais in 888, who confirmed his independence with two victories over Arnulf, and was then acknowledged emperor in a general diet of the empire.
-His son, Rudolph II succeeded to this new-formed state, which included the French or western part of Switzerland, Franche-Comté, Savoy, Dauphiné, Provence, and the country between the Rhine and the Alps, and was known as the kingdom of Burgundy.
+Conrad the Jounger was succeeded in his Transjuran lands by his son Rudolph, who assumed the royal crown of Upper Burgundy at the abbey of St Maurice en Valais in 888, and confirmed his independence with two victories over king Arnulf of East Francia.
+His son, Rudolph II succeeded to the royal throne of Upper Burgundy in 912, and by 933 he also acquired Lower Burgundy with Provence, thus recreating the united Kingdom of Burgundy.
 He twice attempted the conquest of Italy, and for a period of three years governed that kingdom.

-His son and successor, Conrad III, reigned more than fifty-six years from 937 to 993 and enjoyed the friendship and support of the Saxon emperors.
+His son and successor, King Conrad I, reigned more than fifty-six years from 937 to 993 and enjoyed the friendship and support of the Saxon emperors.
 Otto I married his sister Adelaide, who was the mother of Otto II, and the grandmother of Otto III.
-Conrad was succeeded by his son Rudolph III, surnamed the Lossy.
-When Rudolph III died childless in 1032 without issue the sovereignty of the kingdom of Burgundy devolved as a fief or legacy to his nephew Conrad of Swabia, who was elected emperor in 1024.
-With Rudolph, this branch became extinct in the male line.
+Conrad was succeeded by his son Rudolph III, called the Idle.
+When Rudolph III died without legitimate issue in 1032, the Kingdom of Burgundy was inherited by his niece's husband Conrad of Swabia, who had been elected emperor in 1024.
+With this, the Kingdom of Burgundy was joined in personal union with those of Germany and Italy as part of what came to be known as the Holy Roman Empire.

-The last member of the Burgundian group was King Rudolph III of Burgundy, who died childless in 1032.